LesF/MakeVB/README.md

 ## Acknowledgments

 - Special thanks to the .NET MAUI team for creating a powerful and flexible framework for building cross-platform applications.
+- And finally, thanks to Copilot for drafting this fine readme file.
 ---